kybp/cl_format/README.md

 Ruby.
 It will aim to be as complete as makes sense.
 FORMAT is described fully in the [HyperSpec](http://www.lispworks.com/documentation/HyperSpec/Body/22_c.htm).
-In Common Lisp, if a : and @ modifier are both supplied, they can come in either order, but ':@' is conventional.
-Currently, this implementation requires the conventional order.

 ## Currently implemented: